zpksystems/phpzpk/README.md

 An API that extracts vehicle information from the VIN number, and can also auto-correct incorrect numbers.

 **VIN-OCR**
-An api to read and autocorrect VINs, in images and documents.
+An API to read and autocorrect VINs, in images and documents.

 **PlateScanner**
 An OCR scanner that allows you to read vehicle license plates from different countries.